Fenn-CS/lara/README.md

 5) image uploads

-All of these basic steps involve most of the core aspects of laravel to be exploited
+All of these basic steps involve most of the core aspects of laravel to be exploited.